k8-mb/k8-mb.github.io/timeline.md

 September 27
 ------------

-We meet Mr. Klugsberger and Ms. Orgovanyi-Honstein on the working site.
+We meet Mr. Klugsberger and Mrs. Orgovanyi-Hanstein on the working site.
 They say that Mr. Unger is asking 5700 Euro for the layering of the parquet.
 They ask us to contribute for 2000 Euro.
 They say again that it is not possible to realize the steps using concrete,